TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.1.md

 ---

-Paul, a prisoner of Christ Jesus, and Timothy our brother, to Philemon our beloved and fellow-worker,
+Paul, a prisoner of Christ Jesus, and Timothy our brother, to Philemon, our beloved fellow worker,